Author: Dr Caroline Mahon, Dermatology Registrar, Green Lane Hospital, Auckland, New Zealand, 2013.

 Capillaries are very small blood vessels, and are responsible for blood supply to the skin and subcutaneous tissues.

 The resistance to blood flowing through vessels in an AVM is lower than through normal capillaries in surrounding skin, so the volume of blood through the AVM increases over time.
-The AVM siphons blood from nearby normal vessels, which then may not supply enough oxygen to surrounding tissues.
+The AVM siphons blood from nearby normal vessels, which may not supply enough oxygen to surrounding tissues.
 The reduced blood flow is often referred to as ‘blood steal’ or the ‘blood steal phenomenon’.

 Feeding and draining vessels of an AVM often lose their elasticity and develop weak areas or outpouching of the blood vessel walls (aneurysms), which can rupture and lead to catastrophic bleeding.

-In most cases, the heart adapts to gradual rise in blood flow through an AVM.
+In most cases, the heart adapts to a gradual rise in blood flow through an AVM.
 Heart failure due to AVM is rare, affecting 1 to 2% of cases where there is raised cardiac output from excess blood flow through an extensive AVM on a limb.

 Arteriovenous malformations (AVM) are present at birth in 40 to 60% of cases.
-They first appear in childhood in 25% of cases, but may also arise later in life (during adolescence in 10% and in adulthood in 25%).
+They first appear in childhood in 25% of cases, but may also arise later in life (during adolescence in 10% and adulthood in 25%).
 Males and females are affected in equal numbers.

 An AVM can occur in any body tissue.
 AVMs are present in the head and neck in 2/3 of cases.
 AVMs of the limbs, trunk, chest and abdominal cavities are less common.

-AVMs are usually first noticed at birth, as a pink or bluish staining of the skin.
+AVMs are usually first noticed at birth, as pink or bluish staining of the skin.
 As the child grows, the stain may deepen in colour and bulkiness may develop beneath the stain.
 A throbbing sensation may be felt in the overlying skin.
 Turbulence in the blood flow within the AVM may be audible using a stethoscope; the sound is known as a bruit.
-If an AVM occurs in the lower limb, purple-brown lumps may appear in the skin, which mimic Kaposi sarcoma.
+If an AVM occurs in the lower limb, purple-brown lumps may appear in the skin, which mimics Kaposi sarcoma.